 - Arrive fifteen minutes early for check-in.

 - Students must bring music scores for the judge.
+No photocopies are allowed.
 Measures must be numbered prior to arrival.
 Make sure that all measures are numbered.

 - Student number will be assigned upon student’s arrival.
 Student number will be attached to music.

 - Appropriate attire is requested.
-(Shirt and pants for boys, and dress or skirt to knees or longer for girls.)
+(Dress shirt and pants for boys, and dress or skirt to knees or longer for girls.)

 - There will be no piano available for warm-up before the recital.